Blast Dynamics: Overpressure, Fragmentation, Deflagration vs Detonation

 Brisance is the shattering effect of an explosive on objects in immediate contact or very close proximity.
 It is conceptually distinct from the heaving power of an explosive (its ability to move large masses of earth) and from its total energy output.
 Brisance is a function of the rate at which pressure rises in the detonation zone, specifically the rate-of-pressure-rise (dP/dt) rather than the peak pressure alone.
 An explosive with an extremely fast pressure rise shatters metal casings, reinforced concrete beams, and ceramic body armour through shear and tensile fracture before the material has time to yield plastically.
 An explosive with a slower rise (such as black powder, a propellant, or an ANFO mixture under certain conditions) may produce a large total gas volume without the brisance to shatter rather than heave.

 Two standard tests quantify brisance.
-The Hess test (also known as the plate-dent test or Kast test variant) presses a defined quantity of the explosive against a standardised lead cylinder and measures the permanent deformation (dent depth) after detonation.
-The depth, in millimetres of dent per 10 grams of explosive, gives a comparative brisance number.
-PETN produces a Hess value of approximately 20 mm; TNT approximately 16 mm; ANFO approximately 8 to 10 mm.
+The Hess test (also known as the plate-dent test or Kast test variant) presses a defined quantity of the explosive against a standardised lead cylinder and measures the permanent deformation (dent depth) after detonation; depth in millimetres per 10 grams of explosive gives a comparative brisance number (PETN approximately 20 mm; TNT approximately 16 mm; ANFO approximately 8 to 10 mm).
 The sand-crush test (Trauzl lead block test or sand compression test) measures the volume of sand crushed by 10 grams of explosive detonated inside a standardised steel tube embedded in a sand column.
-Both tests are used in European Union explosive classification under the STNA (Safety in Tunnels Network Agreement) framework and in Indian licensing under the Explosives Rules 2008.
+Both tests are used in EU explosive classification under the STNA framework and in licensing under the Explosives Rules 2008 (India).

 For the blast investigator, brisance manifests at the scene as the radius within which materials are pulverised or shattered rather than merely displaced.
 High-brisance explosives (RDX, PETN, C-4) produce sharply defined damage at the seat: reinforcing bars severed cleanly, concrete pulverised rather than cracked, casing fragments showing intense hot-gas erosion on inner surfaces.
 Low-brisance, high-heaving-power explosives (ANFO, black powder, commercial blasting agents) produce larger craters and displaced heavy material but less shattered peripheral debris.